ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/test-services-and-clients.md

     return test:mock(http:Client);
 }
 ```
-To lean more about how to use mocking to test services, see [Mocking](/learn/test-ballerina-code/mocking).
+To learn more about how to use mocking to test services, see [Mocking](/learn/test-ballerina-code/mocking).

 ## Configure services and clients